Try this edible peanut butter playdough recipe for kids plus ideas for modeling and creative playdough activities for kids.

-Have you made peanut butter playdough with your kids yet?
+Have you made edible playdough with your kids yet?

-The kids make “food” with their edible playdough.
-Kinda funny, but the food in question was spaghetti and meatballs, hot dogs, hamburgers, and cupcakes.
+Our kids often make “food” with their edible playdough – things like spaghetti and meatballs, hot dogs, hamburgers, and cupcakes.

 - 1 cup creamy peanut butter